hundredrabbits/thebook/north_pacific_logbook.md

 The night is smooth, so far.
 We are staying ahead of the weather, pretending it won't catch up.
 I realized today that I stopped dreaming?
 Seems like they stopped when the wind returned.
 I've got a more active mind during bouts of calms.
 With the winds we've had yesterday and today, those calms feel like a distant dream.
 Not sure we've seen the last of the calm calms, I could never say anything like that with confidence, not out here.

-# Thrift and care
+## Thrift and care

 > "This curious world we inhabit is more wonderful than convenient; more beautiful than it is useful; it is more to be admired and enjoyed than used." — Henry David Thoreau

 We don’t like to think about what cargo ships on the ocean carry.
-Overtime, we've come to see every material object as a potential burden, in terms of the physical and mental space they occupy.
+Every material object is a potential burden, in terms of the physical and mental space they occupy.
 Even when they pass out of our hands, whether they are sold, passed down, or donated, the objects still exist, while many more are manufactured.
 In his book *The Long Way*, Moitessier talks about the need to stop satisfying false needs and false joys, to instead focus on preserving nature.
 Preserving nature is our most worthy responsibility, and isn't compatible with an economy of "full consumption".
 We can measure the success of a society by the wellbeing and ongoing health of its people, not by what it creates or transforms.

 Devine & I have contributed our share of waste in the past, we have burdened others with objects when we reduced our own lives to fit onto a boat.
 Now, we do our best to avoid new items, and spend time seeking existing alternatives, or repairing broken items whenever possible.
-It is a challenge, as our for-profit economy doesn't encourage thrift and care, it encourages off-the-shelf solutions, while making repair and thrift difficult, and unnattractive.
+It is a challenge, as our for-profit economy doesn't encourage thrift and care, it promotes off-the-shelf solutions, while making repair and thrift difficult, and unnattractive.

 Time is necessary to practice thrift and care, but it a scarce resource.
 Work is the biggest timesink of all, taking an ever-larger chunk out of the average person's day.
 Time did not used to be compartmentalized into work and non-work, "work" was once more intertwined with family, community and play.
 Now, work pays for outside entertainment, and life outside of the workplace has lost vitality and meaning, it has ceased being a means to an end and become an end in itself.
 An economy that glorifies "work" and "infinite consumption" preaches that leisure is a commodity to be consumed rather than free time to be enjoyed.
-To gain time, it is necessary to build a satisfying home environment that doesn't depend on manufactured goods, or for-profit entertainment.
 Today's pleasures are debited to the future, paid not in money, but in waste and misery.
 A purchase that was easy to make today, will be an inconvenience to someone, somewhere, later.

 We have to cherish nature, to foster its renewal, and to prioritize thrift and care rather than waste and excess.
 Maintenance and stewardship require something of us, we have responsibilities that lie beyond ourselves and our own profit.
-The farming phrase, “eyes to acres,” by Wes Jackson, an important figure in the international sustainable agriculture movement, says that in order to run a farm well, one has to be familiar with the environment, to be in touch with the little changes that occur everyday.
-Globalization makes it even harder for corporate agents and governments to practice care, as they will not steward land that they don't know, and that they have no personal stake in.
+The farming phrase, “eyes to acres,” by Wes Jackson, says that in order to run a farm well, one has to be familiar with the environment, to be in touch with the little changes that occur everyday.
+Globalization makes it even harder for people to practice care, as they will not steward land that they don't know, and that they have no personal stake in.

 Conservationists like Wendell Berry, Aldo Leopold and Wes Jackson, have suggested that our membership in this world is never free.
 We, humans, are costly to the world.
 We abuse it.
 Only when we see land as a community, to which we belong, can we begin to use it with respect and love.
 There is no other way.